 Director: Satoshi Kon Run Time: 81 min.
-Format: 35mm Rating: R Release Year: 1997 Language: English Dubbed
+Format: DCP Rating: R Release Year: 1997 Language: Japanese with English subtitles

-Starring: Junko Iwao, Masaaki Okura, Rica Matsumoto, Shinpachi Tsuji
+Starring: Junko Iwao, Rica Matsumoto, Shinpachi Tsuji, Masaake Okura

 A film festival favorite on its release, Perfect Blue kicked off Kon’s influential career as a director, who went on to helm several reality bending features like Paprika and Tokyo Godfathers before dying of cancer in 2010.
 Perfect Blue in particular proved to be a such an influence on Darren Aronofsky’s work that the director bought the rights to the film and lifted scenes wholesale for both Requiem for a Dream and Black Swan.